pattonsgirl/Spring2020-CEG2350/Lab04/README.md

 **Log in to your AWS Edu environment:**

 1. Craft a command that snapshots processes being run by and for your user, `ubuntu`
+    * Note: you need to use to correct flags to see all process being run.
     * Helpful commands: `grep, ps, |`

 2. `sleep` is a neat command that creates a process that does nothing for the amount of time specified.
 I very